kaushallmistry/Earth/README.md

 Mera Bharat Mahan,
-Our ultimate goal is Dharmantaran
+Our ultimate goal is Dharman
+Sunny is here